 To understand Web3 and what it means for the future of the internet, let’s take a step back in time to understand how the internet has evolved.

-- Web2 (~2005 - 2020): read-write — Web users evolved from being “readers” to “creators”, and websites evolved from being “read-only” static information portals to “read-write” platforms through which users could consume, create, and interact with information, and with each other.
+- Web2 (~2005–2020), the “read-write” era: Web users evolved from being “readers” to “creators,” and websites evolved from being “read-only” static information portals to “read-write” platforms through which users could consume, create, and interact with information, and with each other.

-- Web3 (~2021 - present): read-write-own — The internet is transforming from “read-write” platforms to “read-write-own” networks.
-Now “users” and “creators” are also “owners”, of their own data but also often of the very platforms and apps they use.
-Web3 enables networks to align incentives with their users, so both participate in the rewards of growth and market adoption.
+- Web3 (~2021–present), the “read-write-own” era: Now the internet is transforming from “read-write” platforms to “read-write-own” networks.
+In this era, “users” and “creators” are also “owners”, not only of their own data but also of the very platforms and apps they use.
+Decentralization in Web3 enables networks to align incentives with their users, so both participate in the rewards of growth and market adoption.

-As a developer, building Web3 apps for this new paradigm may seem daunting because the underlying blockchain technology is new and complex, but if you know how to build Web2 apps, you already have the foundational knowledge.
-For developers interested in building the next generation of web applications, this post provides a comprehensive introduction to the Web3 stack.
+As a developer, building Web3 apps for this new paradigm may seem daunting because the underlying blockchain technology is new and complex, but if you know how to build Web2 apps, you already have the foundational knowledge you need.
+If you’re interested in building the next generation of web applications, this post provides a comprehensive introduction to the Web3 stack.

 What Is the Web3 Stack for Developers?